lupyuen/lupyuen.github.io/src/pinephone.md

 "__`!void`__" is the Return Type for our Main Function...

--   Our Main Function doesn't return any value.
+-   Our Main Function doesn't return any value

     (Hence "`void`")